Paying for accommodation

 How and when to pay for UWE Bristol accommodation.

-To accept your offer of UWE Bristol accommodation and secure your room, you’ll need to pay a deposit of £250 within five days of receiving your offer.
+To accept your offer of UWE Bristol accommodation and secure your room, you’ll need to pay an advanced rent payment of £250 within five days of receiving your offer.

 It’s important to budget for this, as you need to pay it before student loans or grants can go into your bank account.